SiddalingeshaDS/react-minikickstarter/README.md

 ```

 ## Credits
-This project was built as part of the tutorial: [Build Your First Production Quality React App](https://egghead.io/courses/build-your-first-production-quality-react-app) in [egghead.io](https://egghead.io).
+This project was built as part of the project round for the interview process of part time web developer role at Grad Office, University of Southern California.

-An excellent and well paced tutorial.